Sadako DX: Release

 Sadako DX had its world premiere at the 2022 Fantasia International Film Festival on 30 July, followed by its release in Japan on 28 October.

 Sadako DX was released on DVD and Blu-Ray on April 14, 2023 in Japan, but the film has yet to see a Region 1 release.

 Reception

 Sadako DX received a mixed reception from critics and an overall negative reception from audiences.

-The film received praise from Bloody Disgustings Luiz H. C. for its willingness to experiment with the franchise and for its memorable ensemble of characters, but was criticized for its inconsistent tone and occasionally disappointing makeup and effects work, ultimately earning it a score of 3/5.
+The film received praise from Bloody Disgustings Luiz H. C. for its willingness to experiment with the franchise and for its memorable ensemble of characters, but he also criticized it for its inconsistent tone and occasionally disappointing makeup and effects work, ultimately earning it a score of 3/5.
 Mark Schilling of The Japan Times gave it a more favorable review, praising it for exploring a meta-commentary angle to the series while keeping stakes high, giving the film a 3.5/5.
 The film was also received positively by Michael Gingold of Rue Morgue, who praised it as the most effective reboot the series had seen in a while.

-The film holds a 2.7/5 audience review score on Japanese film information site eiga.com.
+The film holds a 2.6/5 audience review score on Japanese film information site eiga.com.